 - Ali Barnes, Multichannel Engagement Manager, Eli Lilly and Company

-Plus, structured follow up exercises to turn new skill into habit.
+Plus, every workshop participant will receive structured follow up exercises to turn new skills into habits:

 2 Story Lab Sessions